Optical appearance of the Konoplya-Zhidenko rotating non-Kerr black hole surrounded by a thin accretion disk: Introduction

-It is well known that GR exhibits robust completeness in describing gravitational systems, but there is a lack of direct evidence to conclusively confirm that the observed black hole candidates are indeed Kerr black holes.
-Current observational data do not exclude the possibility that the geometry of these candidates may significantly diverge from the Kerr metric, thereby maintaining an open window for testing alternative gravitational theories.
-The spacetimes that deviate from the Kerr metric due to rotation are typically referred to as rotating non-Kerr spacetimes, which have been extensively studied in astrophysics.
-To test the no-hair theorem, Johannsen and Psaltis propose a spacetime solution for a non-Kerr black hole that incorporates not only the mass $ M$ and the rotation parameter $ a$, but also introduces an additional deformation parameter to quantify deviations from the Kerr spacetime\cite{Johannsen:2011dh}.
-This spacetime solution exhibits the same asymptotic behavior as Kerr spacetime in the far-field region, yet it possesses markedly distinct characteristics in the vicinity of the event horizon.
-Furthermore, the rotation parameter $a$ of the Joanson-Pusadis non-Kerr spacetime is not constrained by any upper limit, allowing it to describe superrotating black holes $ a > M $, a phenomenon that does not occur within the framework of GR.
-By incorporating a static deformation, Konoplya and Zhidenko introduced a rotating non-Kerr black hole metric that extends beyond the framework of GR\cite{Konoplya:2016pmh}, representing an axially symmetric vacuum solution to an unspecified alternative theory of gravity\cite{Konoplya:2016jvv}.
-By employing this rotating non-Kerr metric, they discovered that certain non-negligible deviations from Kerr spacetime can also generate the same frequencies of black hole resonance\cite{Konoplya:2016pmh}.
+It is well known that the current observational results cannot completely rule out the possibility of deviating from GR, thus leaving an open window for testing other modified gravity theories.
+By incorporating static deformations, Konoplya and Zhidenko constructed a rotating non-Kerr black hole solution beyond the framework of GR \cite{Konoplya:2016pmh}, which can be interpreted as an axisymmetric vacuum solution of an unspecified alternative theory of gravity \cite{Konoplya:2016jvv}.
+In contrast to the Kerr metric, which is characterized solely by mass and rotation parameter, the Konoplya-Zhidenko rotating non-Kerr black hole incorporates an additional deformation parameter.
+This deformation parameter characterizes the deviation from the standard Kerr black hole solution and substantially modifies the spacetime geometry in the strong-field regime \cite{Wang:2016paq}.
+By employing this rotating non-Kerr metric, it is demonstrated that some non-negligible deformations of the Kerr spacetime can lead to the same frequencies of the black-hole ringing\cite{Konoplya:2016pmh}, as evidenced by data from GW150914\cite{LIGOScientific:2016aoc,LIGOScientific:2016lio}.
 Furthermore, the constraints imposed by quasi-periodic oscillations and iron line profiles\cite{Bambi:2012pa,Bambi:2013fea,Kong:2014wha,Bambi:2011ek,Johannsen:2012ng,Jiang:2014loa,Bambi:2013sha} lend additional support to the hypothesis that actual astrophysical black holes can be accurately characterized using the Konoplya-Zhidenko rotating non-Kerr metric.
-Several intriguing studies have explored the properties and characteristics of the Konoplya-Zhidenko rotating non-Kerr black hole spacetime, encompassing aspects such as energy extraction, strong gravitational lensing effects, and magnetic reconnection, among others\cite{Wang:2016paq,Long:2017xqr,Cunha:2017eoe,Long:2024tws,He:2023ife,Patra:2024srh}.
+Several intriguing studies have explored the properties and characteristics of the Konoplya-Zhidenko rotating non-Kerr black hole spacetime, encompassing aspects such as energy extraction, strong gravitational lensing effects, and magnetic reconnection, among others\cite{Long:2017xqr,Cunha:2017eoe,Long:2024tws,He:2023ife,Patra:2024srh}.